ryansohny/VCF2SPECTRUM/config/README.md

 ```
 # If you're performing SBS96 signature analysis, sample name should have _SBS96 suffix.
+# If you're performing DBS78 signature analysis, sample name should have _DBS78 suffix.
 # If you're performing ID83 signature analysis, sample name should have _ID83 suffix.
 # I know.
 This is not ideal.
 But it works for the time being.
-# DBS78 soon to be updated.
+Note again this is not for VCFs based on haploid genome alignment.

 samples:
   <your_sample_name_prefix>_SBS96: